umb-deephealth/dicomViewerLib/README.md

 ### Input properties

-- enableViewerTools: a boolean `true|false` to indicate if Viewer tools should be enabled or not.
+- enableViewerTools: a boolean `true|false` to indicate of viewer tools should be enabled or not.
 Tools include Langth, Angle, Elliptical ROI, etc...
-- enablePlayTools: a boolean `true|false` to indicate if Play Clip tools should be enabled or not.
 - maxImagesToLoad: maximum number of images to load for display (default: 20).
 If more images are set for display, they will be loaded `maxImagesToLoad` at a time.
 If value is set to `0` or `-1`, no image loading limit will apply.
 - downloadImagesURL: optional property, if set a **Download Images** button will be enabled.
 The URI value set will be used to download all images as a `.zip` file.